 The Amex Green card is great for travelers who can take advantage of its perks, like the statement credits for CLEAR and LoungeBuddy for airport lounge access.
 But the following Amex cards may also be of interest to you:

 American Express® Gold Card: This card has a higher annual fee of $250 (see rates & fees) but also comes with a few more benefits.
-You can earn an intro bonus of 35,000 Membership Rewards points after spending $4,000 on purchases in the first three months of account opening, and earn 4x points at restaurants and U.S. supermarkets (on the first $25,000, then 1x), and more.
+You can earn an intro bonus of 35,000 Membership Rewards points after spending $4,000 on purchases in the first three months of account opening, and earn 4 points per dollar at restaurants and U.S. supermarkets (on the first $25,000, then 1 point per dollar), and more.

 Here is our review of the Amex Gold card.